 Obtained pre-trial dismissal of eight claims, and defense judgment after five week jury trial on the one remaining claim, in a case brought by a dozen retail gasoline dealers against Shell Oil Company raising a variety of fraud, contract and antitrust (price discrimination, predatory pricing, etc.) claims.
 Also obtained detailed findings of fact and conclusions of law rejecting all claims for injunctive relief.

 After substituting in as counsel one month before trial, obtained pretrial order striking damages claims and jury demand in price discrimination action brought by gasoline dealers against Shell Oil Company.

-Obtained favorable settlement on behalf of CNA Insurance on the eve of punitive damages trial after substituting for prior counsel, despite prior determination that client had denied insurance coverage in bad faith.
+Obtained favorable settlement on behalf of insurance company on the eve of punitive damages trial after substituting for prior counsel, despite prior determination that client had denied insurance coverage in bad faith.

-Obtained favorable settlement, including nearly entire sum demanded, on behalf of a private investor, Nedra Roney, immediately after filing complaint alleging fraud and securities violations.
+Obtained favorable settlement, including nearly entire sum demanded, on behalf of a private investor immediately after filing complaint alleging fraud and securities violations.

-In a published decision publicized in the legal press, obtained permanent injunction under 42 U.S.C. § 1983 against ongoing Establishment Clause violations by the State of California.
+In a published decision publicized in the legal press, obtained permanent civil rights injunction under 42 U.S.C. § 1983 against ongoing Establishment Clause violations by the State of California.

-Obtained an extremely rare order releasing California life prisoner (who was non-violent and had been a model prisoner for more than 20 years) on parole after 28 years' incarceration.
+Obtained extremely rare order releasing life prisoner, who was non-violent and had been a model prisoner for more than 20 years, on parole after 28 years' incarceration.

 Obtained extremely rare order from California Supreme Court vacating death sentence on habeas review based on Brady violations and other misconduct.